rowanuniversity/profpy/profpy/db/README.md

 ---

 #### execute_query ( <i>cursor, sql, params=None, limit=None, null_to_empty_string=False, prefix=None, use_generator=False</i> )
-<i>Returns a list of dictionaries from a resulting SQL query, using a cx_Oracle cursor.
+<i>Returns a list of dictionaries from a resulting SQL query, using a oracledb cursor.
 This is in contrast to the normal behavior of cx_Oracle cursor
 executions which return a list of lists.
 This allows us to access data by column name, rather than having to keep track of indexes, leading to much more readable code.
 The "use_generator" parameter allows for the user to return a generator object rather than a list of dictionaries.
 This generator object will yield dictionaries as needed.
 This option is highly recommended for use cases involving large datasets. </i>